Dermatitis and Eczema

 • Emollients: Moisturize the skin and replace soaps.

-• Topical Steroids: Reduce inflammation
+• Topical Corticosteroids: Reduce inflammation

 • Calcineurin Inhibitors: Non-steroidal alternatives for sensitive areas like the face.